believer/habitica/README.md

 ### `buyArmoire`

-This function will buy an "Enchanted armoire"
+Buy an "Enchanted Armoire"

 ### `earthquake`

-This function will cast "Earthquake" that buffs the party's intelligence
+Cast "Earthquake" that buffs the party's intelligence

 ### `hatchPets`